Victim & Witness Support Services in Cambridgeshire

 You can contact the Victims and Witness Hub on 0800 7816818 or email email@example.com

 Specialist posts within the Victim and Witness Hub

-A Lithuanian and Russian speaking Specialist Victim and Witness Care Co-ordinator has been recruited to provide support for migrant victims of exploitation.
-The post holder is responsible for working with the Constabulary and other agencies to identify migrant victims of trafficking and/or exploitation and acting as an advocate for their needs.
+Two Specialist Victim and Witness Care Co-ordinators who speak Lithuanian and Romanian are available to provide support for migrant victims of exploitation.
+The post holders are responsible for working with the Constabulary and other agencies to identify migrant victims of modern slavery, trafficking and/or exploitation and act as an advocate for their needs.
 They also provide emotional and practical support to these victims of crime (whether they decide to report the crime to the police or not) to enable them to, where possible, recover from the crime they have experienced.
 This also involves facilitating liaison between other agencies (in particular the National Referral Mechanism) and service providers where necessary.

 Provided by the Cambridgeshire and Peterborough Foundation Trust (CPFT).